 SAT / TOEFL

 It is a special course designed for students who aspire for their undergraduate degree in the top most universities across the world.
-SAT/TOEFL preparation is a value add offered to all students in our PACE Junior Science Colleges, so as to provide everything under one roof.
+SAT/TOEFL preparation is a value-added offered to all students at Pace so as to provide everything under one roof.

-Non-PACE college students can also simultaneously prepare for SAT/TOEFL at PACE along with their other commitments in their respective school/college.
+PACE students can also simultaneously prepare for SAT/TOEFL along with their other commitments in their respective school/college.

-In our PACE Junior Science Colleges, we not only prepare our students for SAT/ TOEFL exams, but help them to utilize their time in the best possible way by motivating them to participate and organize various socio-cultural activities such as college annual cultural festival, to hone their skills further.
+We not only prepare our students for SAT/ TOEFL exams but also help them to utilize their time in the best possible way by motivating them to participate and organize various socio-cultural activities such as college annual cultural festival, to hone their skills further.

-Our student Aditya Ramakrishnan, from PACE Bhavani Shankar Road Junior College of Science in Dadar, has been selected by MIT (U.S.A), Stanford and various Ivy League Institutes for the Batch of 2016.
-He was motivated, guided and helped by PACE to take 'Each one, adopt one 'initiative wherein he had formed a team of students to mentor the underprivileged students of our college (who are being given free education at PACE colleges).
-He had a SAT1 score of 2310 and 800/800 SAT 2 scores in Math and Physics.
+Our student, Aditya Ramakrishnan has been selected by MIT (U.S.A), Stanford and various Ivy League Institutes for the Batch of 2016.
+He was motivated, guided and helped by PACE to take 'Each one, adopt one 'initiative wherein he had formed a team of students to mentor the underprivileged students of Pace (who are being given free education at PACE).
+He had a SAT1 score of 2310 and 800/800 SAT 2 scores in Maths and Physics.